Dave Peverett: Foghat success

 This would be the first of many gold and platinum albums for Peverett.
 In 1974, Foghat released two gold albums, Energized and Rock and Roll Outlaws.
-Their first platinum album, Fool for the City, was released in 1975, producing three hit singles: the title track, "My Babe", and "Slow Ride".
+Their first platinum album, Fool for the City, was released in 1975, producing two hit singles: the title track, and "Slow Ride".
 Fool for the City featured Nick Jameson on bass, temporarily replacing Foghat bassist Tony Stevens.
 Jameson also toured with Foghat in support of the album.

 In 1976, with the addition of bassist Craig MacGregor, they began touring even larger venues, and recorded another gold album, Night Shift, followed by the highly successful 1977 Foghat Live album.
 Their next album, Stone Blue, was again certified gold.
 In 1984, Peverett quit the band to move back to England.
 He returned to touring shortly thereafter with his own version of the band, called Lonesome Dave's Foghat.

 Reunion and death

 At the encouragement of Rick Rubin, Peverett reunited with the original Foghat line-up in 1993, beginning the first of several tours.
-He continued to write and record songs not only for Foghat, but also for a wide variety of projects, until his death from kidney cancer in February 2000.
+He continued to write and record songs not only for Foghat, but also for a wide variety of projects, until his death from kidney cancer on February 7, 2000.
 He even embarked on what would become his final tour after receiving months of intensive chemotherapy and radiation treatments.

-Peverett died in an Orlando, Florida hospital on 7 February 2000 as the result of complications from cancer, at age 56.